mvdi/mvdi.github.io/blog.md

 ## Jekyll
 Jekyll is a ruby-based static site generator designed with blogging in mind.
 This post explains how I set up this Jekyll site.
+First